cardano-foundation/developer-portal/docs/stake-pool-course/handbook/create-simple-transaction.md

     expr <UTXO BALANCE> - <AMOUNT TO SEND> - <TRANSACTION FEE>

-For example, if we send 10 ADA from a UTxO containing 20 ADA, the change to send back to `payment.addr` after paying the fee is: 9.832035 ADA
+For example, if we send 10 ada from a UTxO containing 20 ada, the change to send back to `payment.addr` after paying the fee is: 9.832035 ada
 ```sh
 expr 20000000 - 10000000 - 167965
 9832035